Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 There are many reasons to choose industrial engineering as a career.
 Some of the key benefits of this field include:

-• Job security: Industrial engineers are in high demand, and the demand for their skills is expected to continue to grow in the coming years.
+• Job security: Industrial engineers are in high demand, and the demand for their skills is expected to grow in the coming years.
 This can lead to good job security and opportunities for advancement.

 • Good salary and benefits: Industrial engineers typically earn good salaries, and many positions also come with benefits such as health insurance, retirement plans, and paid vacation time.